krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 **-ov**
     requires the database to be in "ovsec_adm_import" format.
 Must be used with the **-update** option.

+**-r13**
+    requires the database to be in Kerberos 5 1.3 format ("kdb5_util load_dump version 5").
+This was the dump format produced on releases prior to 1.8.

+**-r18**
+    requires the database to be in Kerberos 5 1.8 format ("kdb5_util load_dump version 6").
+This was the dump format produced on releases prior to 1.11.

 **-hash**
     requires the database to be stored as a hash.
 If this option is